cysouw/graphicalgrammar/text/english.md

 Syntactic analysis with interlocking pieces from Brown [-@brown1839: 105] for the example sentences [@last b,c].
 The structure of degree/rank is indicated by hierarchical interlocking pieces, cf. [@fig:brown1826_36].
 :::

 Brown's next book *An exegesis of English syntax* [@brown1840] is a shorter version of his previous syntax, again with much the same content but in a different order.
 Here we find a tree picture for an actual sentence, as shown in [@fig:brown1840_108], illustrating the dependency structure of the sentence *very high trees fell*.
 The letters in the figure refer to the words of this sentence, namely a=*trees*, b=*fell*, c=*high* and d=*very*.
 The reason for the inclusion of the numeral 5 in this illustration goes back to the same graphic being used in the *Syntascope* [@brown1839: 72].
 In that book this graphic is the fifth example of a series of different metaphors being used for different syntactic structures, namely a simple tree, a ladder, an axe, a stool and a complex tree [@brown1839: 70-72].
-In the 1840 book there is a concrete sentence added to the illustration, and all other metaphors are removed.
+In the 1840 book there is a concrete sentence added to the illustration using a tree, and all other metaphors for syntactic structures are ignored.

 ::: {.im #brown1840_108}
 Tree diagram from Brown [-@brown1840: 108] for the sentence *very high trees fell.* The letters refer to the individual words (*a=trees, b=fell, c=high, d=very*).
 The reason for the inclusion of the number 5 is unclear.